billziss-gh/prettydoc/README.md

 Prettydoc is a simple tool that I use to create Apple-like documentation.
 You can see a working example [here](http://www.secfs.net/winfsp/apiref/).
-Prettydoc can produce output in different formats: html, manpage, markdown.
+Prettydoc can produce output in different formats:

+* asciidoc
+* html
+* manpage
+* markdown

 Prettydoc is a wrapper around Apple's headerdoc.
 The project includes a patched version of headerdoc as a submodule.